 • Have a current or be eligible to obtain a Texas physical therapy license

-Complete applications must be received no later than February 1.
+All application materials must be received no later than Sunday, Feb.
+1, 2015.
 Applications shall be deemed complete upon the receipt of:

 • Curriculum vitae

 • Valid Texas physical therapy license or expected date of eligibility